 - Keep URLs short, descriptive, and keyword-rich.
 A URL like

 /services/seo-singaporeis far better than/services?id=4823&cat=marketing.
-Descriptive URLs help search engines and users understand page content before visiting. - Use hyphens to separate words.
+Descriptive URLs help search engines and users understand page content before they even visit. - Use hyphens to separate words.
 Google treats hyphens as word separators.
-Underscores are not treated the same way.
+Underscores do not work the same way.
 Always use

 technical-seo-checklistrather thantechnical_seo_checklist. - Use lowercase characters only.
 Some servers treat

-/SEO-Guideand/seo-guideas different pages, creating duplicate content.
+/SEO-Guideand/seo-guideas different pages, which creates duplicate content.
 Enforce lowercase URLs across your entire site. - Avoid unnecessary parameters and session IDs in URLs.
 Clean static URLs are easier to crawl, index, and share.
 If your CMS generates parameter-heavy URLs, use URL rewriting to create cleaner versions.

-- Implement a logical hierarchy.
+- Use a logical hierarchy.
 Your URL structure should reflect your site architecture:

 /blog/technical-seo-checklist-singapore-2026is better than/p/12847.
-Hierarchy helps search engines understand content relationships. - Handle URL changes with 301 redirects.
-If you change a URL, always implement a 301 redirect from the old URL to the new one.
-This preserves link equity and prevents users and crawlers from hitting 404 pages.
+Hierarchy helps search engines understand how content relates. - Handle URL changes with 301 redirects.
+If you change a URL, always set up a 301 redirect from the old URL to the new one.
+This keeps link equity intact and stops users and crawlers from hitting 404 pages.

 11. Log File Analysis

-Log file analysis is an advanced technical SEO technique that gives you direct insight into how search engine crawlers interact with your website.
-While most Singapore businesses rely on Google Search Console for crawl data, log file analysis provides raw, unfiltered data about every crawler request.
+Log file analysis is an advanced technical SEO technique.
+It gives you a direct view of how search engine crawlers interact with your website.
+Most Singapore businesses rely on Google Search Console for crawl data, but log file analysis gives you raw, unfiltered data about every crawler request.

 What Log File Analysis Reveals

-- Which pages Googlebot actually crawls — and how frequently.
-You may discover that Googlebot is spending disproportionate time on low-value pages while neglecting important ones.
+- Which pages Googlebot actually crawls — and how often.
+You may find that Googlebot spends too much time on low-value pages while neglecting important ones.

 - Crawl frequency patterns.
-Understanding when and how often Googlebot visits your pages helps you time content updates and identify pages that are being deprioritised.
+Knowing when and how often Googlebot visits your pages helps you time content updates and spot pages that are being deprioritised.

 - Status code distribution.
-Log files reveal every 404, 301, 302, and 500 error that crawlers encounter — including errors that may not appear in Google Search Console.
+Log files reveal every 404, 301, 302, and 500 error that crawlers hit — including errors that may not show up in Google Search Console.

 - AI crawler behaviour.
 In 2026, log files also show visits from GPTBot, PerplexityBot, ClaudeBot, and other AI crawlers.
 This data is invaluable for understanding how AI search engines interact with your site.

 - Crawl waste.
-Identifying pages that receive crawler attention but generate no organic traffic helps you redirect crawl resources to more valuable pages.
+Finding pages that get crawler attention but generate no organic traffic helps you redirect crawl resources to more valuable pages.

 How to Perform Log File Analysis

 Access your server’s raw access logs (from Apache, Nginx, or your hosting provider).
 Filter for known crawler user agents (Googlebot, Bingbot, GPTBot, PerplexityBot).
 Use specialised tools like Screaming Frog Log File Analyser or Botify to parse and visualise the data.
-Cross-reference crawl data with your analytics and Google Search Console data to identify gaps between what crawlers find and what you want them to prioritise.
+Then cross-check crawl data against your analytics and Google Search Console data.
+This helps you spot gaps between what crawlers find and what you want them to prioritise.

 12. Technical SEO Audit Tools Comparison

-Choosing the right tools is essential for an effective technical SEO audit.
-Here is a comparison of the most widely used tools for Singapore businesses in 2026, covering their strengths across the key technical SEO categories.
+Picking the right tools matters for an effective technical SEO audit.
+Here is a comparison of the most widely used tools for Singapore businesses in 2026.
+It covers their strengths across the key technical SEO categories.

 | Tool | Crawling | Core Web Vitals | Structured Data | Log File Analysis | Best For |